UPTAKE in Kampala: first in-person meeting

 Stages 3 and 4

-With the proposals still under development, the spent considerable time discussing the design and preparations for Stages 3 and 4, which are set to take place concurrently.
+With the proposals still under development, the team spent considerable time discussing the design and preparations for Stages 3 and 4, which are set to take place concurrently.
 Stage 3 involves the design and evaluation of an intervention, while Stage 4 will model the cost-effectiveness of products and the intervention.
 The discussion focused largely on the feasibility of including long-acting cabotegravir (CAB-LA) and the dapivirine ring (DR).
 It was noted that a descriptive study without new products that uses oral PrEP as a proxy is more feasible and would provide important insights on access to and use of services.
 Ahead of finalising the protocols for Stages 3 and 4, the teams at KAVI-ICR and MUL have been tasked with assessing the feasibility of procuring CAB-LA and/or DR in the context of time, budget, and product availability constraints.

 The four scholars (2 PhD and 2 MSc) enrolled at LSHTM updated the team on day 1.
 All are progressing well, with Kenneth Katumba (PhD candidate, MUL) having completed his upgrading with a conditional pass and Laura Lusike (PhD candidate, KAVI-ICR) preparing for her own.
 The purpose of the upgrade is to assess the scholars’ progress and ability to complete their PhD programme in a reasonable time frame.
 Laura also led the successful submission of a poster presentation for AIDS 2022 in July.
 The scholars continue to work closely with the study leadership to identify opportunities to develop their leadership and research skills.